-I'm Sally Davies, a BACP accredited counsellor, and am passionate about the need to spend time getting to know yourself in order to help you make sense of your world and empower you to face making changes.
-Whatever brings you to therapy – trauma, depression, a feeling that something has not been right for a long time but it never seems to be the right time to face it, anxiety, hopelessness, feeling lost and misunderstood, different from others or just wanting to have a better relationship with yourself – the underlying desire is for change.
+I'm Sally Davies, a BACP accredited counsellor and am currently undertaking a clinical training in psychoanalytic psychotherapy at The Site For Contemporary Psychoanalysis.
+I am passionate about the need to spend time getting to know yourself in order to help you make sense of your world and empower you to face making changes.
+Whatever brings you to analysis – trauma, depression, a feeling that something has not been right for a long time but it never seems to be the right time to face it, anxiety, hopelessness, feeling lost and misunderstood, different from others or just wanting to have a better relationship with yourself – the underlying desire is for change.

 By exploring how you relate to yourself and to others, and by looking at past and present experiences, together we can facilitate and welcome change and acceptance in your life.

 I work on a weekly and twice weekly basis.

 My consulting room is in Carshalton Beeches, SM5 3LB.

 I feel that my work as a commercial accountant, third world charity involvement and having lived abroad brings a depth of understanding to my work.

 Please note that I currently do not have any evening or weekend appointments.

 I am an accredited member of the BACP and adhere to its ethical framework.

 Having worked in voluntary organisations in south London since 2007 I am skilled and experienced in engaging with people of different ages, ethnities and backgrounds, and who have encountered a diversity of life events.